Beyond the Bite: The Untold Story of the Apple Logo Design

 The rainbow logo was a direct, in-your-face advertisement for Apple’s key feature in a world of beige and monochrome competitors.
 It screamed “colour” from every ad and every box.
 It humanised the technology and made the company feel accessible and creative.

-The logo wasn't just a brand mark but a sales tool.
-It demonstrated the product's core value without a single word.
+The logo wasn’t just a brand mark; it was a sales tool.
+It demonstrated the product’s core value without a single word.

 Back from the Brink: The Monochrome Era (1998-2000s)